pingxucn/azureai/README.md

 1. Register Domain and email in [GoDaddy](https://www.godaddy.com/en-ca), first year is around C$42
 2. Apply for Azure free trial account using the email above
-3. Submit [a registration form](https://aka.ms/oai/access) to access to Azure OpenAI, it will take 10 business days to get response.
+3. Submit [a registration form](https://aka.ms/oai/access) to access to Azure OpenAI.